MarcoPelazza/ACTAM_project_Thrillizy/README.md

 ![Alt text](Pentacazzi/audioCont.png)

+It requests access to the user's microphone using `navigator.mediaDevices.getUserMedia`.
+Upon successful permission, it initializes the microphone as a media stream source.

+A low-pass filter is created using `createBiquadFilter`, and its type is set to 'lowpass'.
+The filter's frequency is set to 1000 Hz.

+An analyser node is created using `createAnalyser`.
+Its FFT size is set to `8192` for frequency analysis, and minimum decibels are set to `-90`.

+The microphone input is connected to the low-pass filter, and the filter is connected to the analyser.

 ### Function: `getFrequency`

 The `getFrequency` function is responsible for retrieving the frequency data from the microphone input and performing real-time frequency analysis to determine the current pitch.
 It then updates the UI elements based on the detected pitch.